tomas-ravalli/dynamic-pricing-engine/README.md

 ### Feature Engineering
 A key part of our strategy was to enrich our models with external data, a common gap in existing research.

-* **🏠 Internal Factors**: Utilized traditional data such as historical sales, opponent tier, days until the match, and real-time ticket availability percentage..
+* **🏠 Internal factors**: Utilized traditional data such as historical sales, opponent tier, days until the match, and real-time ticket availability percentage..
-* **🌍 External Factors**: Integrated novel real-time signals including social media sentiment, search engine trends, and competing city events to capture market dynamics.
+* **🌍 External factors**: Integrated novel real-time signals including social media sentiment, search engine trends, and competing city events to capture market dynamics.

 ### My Role
 As a data scientist on this project, my key responsibilities included: